 Also of interest is that Newcastle has more people living here who work in computers and math than 95% of the places in the US.

 In Newcastle, however, the average commute to work is quite long.
-On average, people spend 32.86 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+On average, people spend 31.46 minutes each day getting to work, which is significantly higher than the national average.

 Newcastle is an extremely ethnically-diverse city.
 The people who call Newcastle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newcastle residents report their race to be White, followed by Asian.
-Important ancestries of people in Newcastle include German, English, Irish, Italian, and European.
+Important ancestries of people in Newcastle include English, German, Irish, Norwegian, and European.

 The most common language spoken in Newcastle is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include Chinese and Spanish.